Lightning v3.1

 Native sample rate

-Latency at 20 concurrent requests
+TTFB at 40 concurrent requests

 Auto-detection + code-switching